Xeverous/the_website/website/pages/cpp/tutorials/beginner/01_start/01_introduction.rst

 It doesn't really matter as C++ is a standarized language.
 Any compiler is required to implement it according to the specification, so you should see no difference in behavior unless you want to use compiler-specific extensions.

 If you haven't choosen a compiler yet, I recommend to use GCC or Clang as their diagnostics (error messages) are much better for beginners than the ones produced by MSVC (which is bundled with Visual Studio).
-Check out TODO link page for details on installation.
+Check out TOWRITE page for details on installation.

 Most popular C++ IDEs: